🧱

 from itertools import combinations

-# Get all products per order
+# Step 1: Get all products per order

 order_products = df.groupBy("order_id") \